MichaelELeonard/CryptoClustering/README.md

 <img src="Readme Pics/Scaled data.png" width="1184" height="148">

 Next, the best value for K needed to be calculated.
-The data was entered into a DataFrame and plotted to an elbow curve to identify the best value for K.  The results identified the optimal value to K to be four.
+The data was plotted to an elbow curve to identify the best value for K.  The results identified the optimal value to K to be four.
 <br>
 <img src="Readme Pics/K-Means Elbow.png" width="585" height="252">